Maps4HTML/web-map-doc/docs/maps/mapml-viewer.md

   - `OSMTILE` corresponds to the widely-used "Web Mercator" projected coordinate reference system, implying a "tile pyramid" zoom range from 0 to 23 (minimum tile size ~2.4m).

-  - `WGS84` provides an implementation of the "pseudo plate carée" projected coordinate reference system, wherein the easting and northing axis units are decimal degrees (not meters).
+  - `WGS84` provides an implementation of the "pseudo plate carrée" projected coordinate reference system, wherein the easting and northing axis units are decimal degrees (not meters).
 In `WGS84`, zoom level 0 contains two tiles that each cover a hemisphere of Earth's surface. `WGS84` is defined with 21 zoom levels (0 to 20).

   - `CBMTILE` is the de facto standard grid layout for the Canadian Geospatial Data Infrastructure (CGDI), defined by Natural Resources Canada, and is based on the Lambert Conformal Conic projection (EPSG:3978).
 Zoom levels are based on a numeric map scale denominator (e.g. 10000 corresponding to a map scale of 1:10,000), with a particular pixel resolution selected, and as a result, successive zoom levels' tiles do not nest exactly (as they do in `OSMTILE`, `WGS84` and `APSTILE`).